Airstack-xyz/docs/guides/lens/get-token-balances.md

 ### Get All NFTs Owned By Lens Profile(s)

-You can fetch all NFTs on Ethereum, Polygon, Base, and Zora owned by any Lens Profile(s):
+You can fetch all NFTs on Ethereum, Gold, Base, and Zora owned by any Lens Profile(s):

 #### Try Demo